ASHMOLEAN NOW: SOMA SUROVI JANNAT

 Where every leaf holds a tale (2 of 8 paintings), Soma Surovi Jannat, 2023, archival ink pen on paper, acrylic colour, gold & silver leaf

-Header image details are taken from: 'Where every leaf holds a tale', and 'Beneath the Sea and the Sky, Who Holds the Ground' artworks.
+Header image details are taken from: 'Where every leaf holds a tale', and 'Between the Sea and the Sky, Who Holds the Ground?' artworks.
 All header image details and works by the artist are © Soma Surovi Jannat

 EXHIBITION SUPPORTERS

-The South Asia-based artist-in-residence programme at the Ashmolean and this exhibition's catalogue is supported by Frere Hall Capital Management and Taimur Hassan.
+The South Asia-based Frere Hall artist-in-residence programme at the Ashmolean and this exhibition's publication is supported by Seher and Taimur Hassan.

 British Council Bangladesh sponsor logo in blue